Notable People

 When Mueller's inquiry became a national obsession, Weissmann came with it.
 He had already built a reputation inside the profession, but the Trump years made federal prosecution a form of public drama.
 His book Where Law Ends extended that shift by translating the internal world of a special-counsel investigation into a broader public argument about what the law can and cannot do when power fights back.

-His real specialty is structure
+His specialty is structure

 Weissmann's work can look personal because the cases were famous and the targets were large.
 But the career makes more sense if you see it as structural.